mzagar/approvals-example/README.md

         </dependency>
 ```

-### Approach 3 - configuring maven-install plugin to add ApprovalTests.jar to local repository in pom.xml
+### Approach 3 - configuring maven-install plugin in pom.xml to add ApprovalTests.jar in local repository

 See this project's pom.xml as example how to configure maven-install-plugin & bind it to maven initialize phase to install ApprovalTests.jar as maven artefact in local repository.